Linda Frum

 Linda Frum (born January 13, 1963) is a Canadian author, journalist, and political figure.
 A member of the Conservative Party, she was member of the Senate of Canada for Ontario from 2009 until 2021.
 She announced her retirement from the Senate effective August 27, 2021 to devote more time to other pursuits such as her role as chair of the board of the Jewish Federation of Greater Toronto.
+In 2025, she became the Chair of the Board of UN Watch, a Geneva-based NGO which monitors the performance of the United Nations according to the yardstick of its charter and promotes human rights.
+She also serves on the board of the Azrieli Foundation.

 Early life and education

 Born in Toronto, Ontario, to a Jewish family, Frum is the daughter of Barbara Frum, a journalist, and Murray Frum, a real estate developer.
 Her brother David Frum is a political author and journalist, and was a speech writer for George W. Bush and helped coin the phrase "Axis of Evil".
 Another brother, Matthew Frum, was adopted and is of aboriginal ancestry.
 Frum attended Havergal College and received a Bachelor of Arts degree from McGill University, Montreal in 1984.